Shivpratap1999/apiHitter/README.md

 # apiHitter
-apiHitter package is to send request on any URL form go program without any 3rd party dependencies
+apiHitter package is an example to send http request on any URL form go program without any 3rd party dependencies